Two Requirements Before Receiving Letters

 Accepting the Responsibility

-Once both the bond (if required) and the acceptance statement are filed, the court issues letters.
-Those letters are the personal representative's proof of authority.
-Banks, title companies, and government agencies rely on them to verify that the person requesting access to estate assets is legally authorized to act.
+Once both the bond (if required) and the acceptance are filed, the court issues letters.
+Those letters are the representative's proof of authority.
+Banks, title companies, and government agencies rely on them to verify legal authority.